ajagyabeng/codecademy-restful-api-project/README.md

   "message": "Success!
 The user has been added to the database."
 }
 ```
-### Sign Up /signup
+### Sign Up /api/signup
-> Sign up to be able to add venues and images of venues
+> Sign up to be able to add venues and images of venues.
 >

 # Venues